 - The Council encourages residents to make real choices about how they travel.
-Measures include: - School and workplace travel plans - Station Access schemes - Provision of cycle routes and cycle parking - Bus priority measures and improved facilities for passengers - Reducing emissions from the Council's own and its contractors' vehicle fleets - The Council is currently examining the viability of significantly increasing the presence of car clubs in the borough.
+Measures include: - School and workplace travel plans - Provision of cycle routes and cycle parking - Reducing emissions from the Council's own and its contractors' vehicle fleets - An anti-idling campaign to offer advice and education was launched, targeting areas such as schools - The Council is currently examining the viability of significantly increasing the presence of electric charging points in the borough.